-LASIK surgery is promoted based on the eye chart.
-Like the general public, prospective LASIK patients believe that 20/20 means good vision.
-LASIK surgeons are happy to discuss LASIK outcomes in terms of how well a patient can read the letters on the eye chart without glasses.
+LASIK surgery is promoted based on visual acuity, that is, how well a patient can read the Snellen eye chart.
+Like the general public, prospective LASIK patients believe that 20/20 means crisp, clear vision.
+LASIK surgeons are happy to discuss LASIK outcomes in terms of how many patients achieve 20/20 vision without glasses.
 But LASIK surgeons don't want to talk about how 20/20 vision may be a waking nightmare after LASIK.
 FDA-required clinical trials demonstrate that LASIK reduces "quality of vision", even with the latest FDA-approved technology.
 Consider the bottom four charts below.
 Except for the bottom right chart, all are 20/20.
 Many LASIK patients have "quality of vision" this poor or worse, yet are told by their surgeons that their surgery is a success.

 Some images courtesy VisionSimulations.com